Instill Your Life Website (18).jpg

 Who This Work Is For

-At school, a child may appear focused, cooperative, or independent.
-At home, that same child may resist routines, need more prompting, or become overwhelmed more quickly.
+At home, that same child may resist routines, need repeated prompting, avoid responsibility, or become overwhelmed more quickly.

 Or the opposite may be true.

-Children approach challenges with greater steadiness.
+Children move through challenges with greater steadiness.

 Transitions become smoother.